FESTIVAL PERKS WITH OUTSIDE+

 More athletes than ever are coming up short in iron.
 These foods can help get your levels up.

-That’s concerning, given all the important functions iron plays in the body.
+Iron plays numerous important functions in the body.
 The National Institutes of Health Office of Dietary Supplements explains that iron is an important component of hemoglobin, the protein in red blood cells that helps transport oxygen from your lungs to your organs and tissues.
 It’s also a component of myoglobin, which carries oxygen to the muscles making it essential for exercise performance.
 Additionally, the body calls upon iron for cell function, metabolism, and creating some hormones.

 A Lack of Iron Can Wreak Havoc on the Body